KevinGao97/AmazonPriceTracker_Python-/README.md

 - Tracks the lowest price on the page, even when there is a 'lightning' or 'limited-time' deal.

 ### Notes
 Please do not use Pycharm to run this script.
-There is a known issue in Pycharm when inputting a hyperlink into the terminal
+There is a known issue in Pycharm when inputting a hyperlink into the terminal.

 ### Contributors